Prof. Master's Awards

 With an aim to foster holistic health and wellness of graduate students, the SGS Summer Gym Bursary offers students a reimbursement for up to 100% of their campus summer athletic membership or program fees.
 The SGS Summer Gym Bursary is open to registered professional and research stream graduate students.
 Participating facilities include Hart House Fitness Centre and Kinesiology & Physical Education (KPE) athletic facilities.

 UTM or UTSC graduate students interested in accessing summer athletic programs and services are asked to inquire locally about possible bursaries.
-UTM students may contact firstname.lastname@example.org and UTSC students are asked to visit the University of Toronto’s Graduate Education website for information and direct questions to email@example.com.
+UTM students may contact email@example.com and UTSC students are asked to visit the UTSC Graduate Education website for information and direct questions to firstname.lastname@example.org.

-Approximately 21 awards with individual eligibility criteria and values are available within the SGS University-Wide Awards competition.
-Applicants must meet all award specific eligibility criteria required, as outlined within each award description (review list with links in the Application Process section below).
+Approximately 21 awards with individual criteria are available within the SGS University-Wide Awards competition.
+Applicants must meet the award specific eligibility criteria, as outlined within each award description (see table of awards below).